kilpkonn/msc-thesis/main.typ

 To have better understanding of the context we are working in we will first diescribe the main operations that happen in `rust-analyzer` in order to provide autocompletion or code actions (filling holes in our use case).

 When the LSP server is started, `rust-analyzer` first indexes whole project, including it's dependencies as well as standard library.
-This is rather time consuming operation taht takes a considerable amount of time.
+This is rather time consuming operation.
 During indexing `rust-analyzer` lexes and parses all input files and lowers most of it to High-Level Intermediate Representation (HIR).
+#todo("what is symbol table? where all the identifiers live")
 Lowering to HIR is done to build up symbol table, that is a table that has knowledge of all symbols in the project.
 This includes but is not limited to functions, traits, modules, ADTs, etc.
+#todo("what is container item, or ignore the word.
+Function bodies are lowered lazily / on demand")
 Note that although the symbols are lowered to HIR, `rust-analyzer` avoids looking into contaner item bodies whenever possible.
 For example function bodies are usually ignored at this stage.
 One limitation of the `rust-analyzer` as of now is that it doesn't properly handle lifetimes.